 “This new system allows us as surgeons to better pinpoint the positioning of surgical instruments against 3-D images of the patient’s spine while performing procedures,” said Joseph Jestus, M.D., CRMC and Tier 1 Institute neurosurgeon.
 “We can see the site we are operating on with much finer clarity than with traditional techniques.”

 Computer-assisted spinal surgery begins with a CT scan of the spine that shows the patient’s anatomy and reveals the location and extent of the abnormality.
 Scans are loaded into a computer that creates a virtual 3-D model of the patient’s spine.
 Surgeons identify “landmarks” that can be registered on the patient’s real anatomy and help determine the precise size and location of spinal implants to be inserted.

 During surgery, the infrared camera communicates with the sensors mounted on the patient and on the instruments, and the tracking software continuously calculates and displays the location of the surgical instruments relative to the patient’s anatomy.

-“Adding this technology enhances our spine surgery program that allows patients in our area to stay close to home for cutting-edge surgery that is typically only found in larger cities,” said Leonardo Rodriguez-Cruz, M.D., neurosurgeon at CRMC and Tier 1 Institute.
-“Many of the spine surgeries we do today are minimally invasive with faster recovery times and shorter hospital stays.”
+"Adding this technology enhances our spine surgery program that allows patients in our area to stay close to home for cutting-edge surgery that is typically only found in larger cities,” Joseph Jestus, M.D., CRMC and Tier 1 Institute neurosurgeon.“Many of the spine surgeries we do today are minimally invasive with faster recovery times and shorter hospital stays.”